 For almost 110 years, there has been a bronze marker in the Priest Lot with the name “Cornelius Scollen” embossed on it.
-A recent e-mail from an Irish historian corrected a long standing mistake and gave a few clues to interesting details of Father Constantine Scollen’s work and life.
+A recent e-mail from Ian Fletcher, an English historian, corrected a long standing mistake and gave a few clues to interesting details of Father Constantine Scollen’s work and life.
 Apparently when Father Scollen retired to St Elizabeth’s Hospital, he was known to the Dayton community as “Father Con”.
 Whoever signed his death certificate guessed at his Christian name as well as his birthdate.

 Father Constantine Scollen (4 April 1841 – 8 November 1902) was an Irish Roman Catholic missionary who lived among and evangelized the Blackfoot, Cree and Métis peoples on the Canadian Prairies and in Montana.
 Later he worked among the native peoples of the USA on missions in what is now North Dakota, Wyoming, Nebraska and Kansas.
 In 1870, he had spent the winter at Rocky Mountain House, co-writing a Cree language grammar and dictionary with his mentor, fellow Oblate and friend, Albert Lacombe.

 In 1876 he was an interpreter for some of the Plains Cree Chiefs and witness to Treaty 6 between the Cree and the Canadian government.
 He was a